nicm42/nicm42/README.md

 I'm a Front End Developer, having fun creating web pages, games and anything else that takes my fancy.

-- 🔭 I’m currently working on an open source project and a solo project for Chingu
+- 🔭 I’m currently working on a solo project for Chingu and updating an old project to use TypeScript
-- 🌱 I’m currently learning React and Styled Components
+- 🌱 I’m currently learning React, Styled Components and TypeScript

 ---